arthurkay/container-presentation/README.md

 If we use `image` instead of `build` we are telling docker to essentially download a container from the [Docker Hub](https://hub.docker.com).

 The `ports` indicate the mapping of ports from container to host.
-The first port is used to access the conatiner on the portits listening in internally.
+The first port declared is the port for the host machine and is used to access the container on the ports internally.

-The `volumes` is used to mapp a host file system into the container, this allows our app to persist data beyond the container life cycle.
+The `volumes` is used to map a host file system into the container, this allows our app to persist data beyond the container life cycle.
+This is so because the information is on the host machine, but gets synced into the container in real time.

-The `restart` tells the container to start if it goes off, by technical fault.
+The `restart` tells the container to start if it goes off.

 The `depends_on` flag tells the service to start the service it depends on if that service is not available.